Table of contents

 - Sleep apnea

 Some people may be at higher risk of developing insomnia than others.
-Specifically, patients who engage in certain lifestyles or who suffer from certain disorders are more prone to sleep problems, including those with:
+Specifically, patients who have risk factors such as lifestyles or who suffer from certain disorders are more prone to sleep problems, including those with:

 - High levels of stress